TomerNewman/amd-gpu-operator-mirroring-guide/README.md

 5. The following operators should be already installed: `Kernel Module Management (KMM)`, `Node Feature Discovery (NFD)`, `AMD GPU operator`.

-#### Note
-   1. Each base image that is located in the Dockerfile of the Build yaml, should be also pushed to the internal registry.
-   2. Each of those images should be written as digest and not with tag in the Dockerfile.

 ---